genesiscommunitysuccess/docs/docs/03_server/03_request-server/03_advanced.md

 ### Dynamic permission:

-Similar to Data Server, you can provide dynamic permissioning on Request Server by using table/view reference.
+Similar to Data-Server, you can provide dynamic permissioning on Request Server by using table/view reference.

 ```kotlin
     requestReply("MARKET_INSTRUMENTS", INSTRUMENT_DETAILS) {